oqolarte/oblong/content/project/server.md

 ### Set up wi-fi and ethernet networks

-Before doing anything else, we need to make sure that we are connected to the internet.
+Before doing anything else, it's important to be connected to the internet.
 This is to update any firmwares (using `fw_update`) and patches (using `syspatch`).

-If for some reason, you can't connect to the internet, there's still a way to install the needed firmwares, which will be discussed below.

 #### Ethernet
-Most OpenBSD developers would tell you to use ethernet when you have it.
+Most OpenBSD developers recommend using ethernet if it's available.
 It's reliable and secure.

 Network interfaces are named by taking the shorthand version of the network card.

 This laptop has `re(4)`, i.e. Realtek 8139C+/8169/816xS/811xS/8168/810xE 10/100/Gigabit Ethernet device.

-To set it up, create a file `/etc/hostname.re0` using vi[^vi], and put these two lines in:
+To set it up, I created a file `/etc/hostname.re0` using vi[^vi], and put these two lines in:

 ```shell
 dhcp